Apr 25, 2020

 Taken with the Olympus EM5 with 14-150mm lens - ISO200, f9, 1/400 (Edited and prepared in Photoshop)

 Photoshop is by far the best tool to prepare and edit panoramas.
 The above image consisted of 6 raw files.
 Photoshop compiled the final panorama in raw and I was able to do my normal raw routine with Photoshop.
-Interesting with Photoshop is the Content-Aware tool and how it fills in the edges in the final panorama.
+Interesting about Photoshop is the Content-Aware tool and how it fills in the edges in the final panorama.

 Olympus EM5 w 14-50mm, ISO200, f7.2, 1/640 (PhotoLab 3 plus Photoshop plus Luminar - no sky replacement)